 Metal and Alloy Nanoparticle Production through Cathodic Corrosion

-Leiden University has developed a radically different method for large scale production of diverse metal nanoparticles and their alloys.
-The size of nanoparticles range from 2 – 100 nm in liquids.
+Leiden University has developed a radically different method for large scale production of various metal nanoparticles and their alloys.
+The size of nanoparticles range from 2 - 100 nm in liquids.

 A Proof of Principle has been demonstrated and a larger production unit became operational recently.
 The new unit will make it possible to provide research institutes and industry samples for further evaluation.

 Cathodic corrosion for producing nanoparticles was (re)discovered when trying to control the electrochemical etching of a scanning tunneling microscopy (STM) tip.
 We have shown that the metal nanoparticles (NPs) and their alloys can be easily produced by using cathodic corrosion and their sizes and compositions can be controlled.
 The produced NPs were shown to have high catalytic activity and superior to the commercial ones.
 Since cathodic corrosion is radically different from all other existing methods of NP synthesis, its ability for tuning properties of NPs is still relatively unexplored, and hence improved characteristics are still expected.
 Given the enormous simplicity and versatility of the method, we believe that cathodic corrosion has unique potential.

 This method includes also the inhibition of agglomeration, the scaling up of NP production and the in-situ impregnation of functional nanocomposites (https://pubs.acs.org/doi/abs/10.1021/acsami.7b18105).